allpix-squared/allpix-squared/src/modules/CSADigitizer/README.md

 ### Plotting parameters

-* `output_plots`: Enables simple output histograms to be be generated from the data in every step (slows down simulation considerably).
+* `output_plots`: Enables simple output histograms to be generated from the data in every step (slows down simulation considerably).
 Disabled by default.
 * `output_plots_scale`: Set the x-axis scale of the output histograms, defaults to 30ke.
 * `output_plots_bins`: Set the number of bins for the output histograms, defaults to 100.
 * `output_pulsegraphs`: Determines if pulse graphs should be generated for every event.
 This creates several graphs per event, depending on how many pixels see a signal, and can slow down the simulation.
 It is not recommended to enable this option for runs with more than a couple of events.
 Disabled by default.